TokynBlast/pyTGM/README.md

 Then, add (or remove), to improve the repo!<br>
 Once we know it's working and safe, somebody will merge the request!

+# Suggestions
+You don't always need everything for this library.
+Some things, like a beep can be used with \a
+These are called escape sequences.
+They can be combined with the library, to make the game even more powerful.

 # Features

 ## File Operations